QL-YUAN/Joint-Assignment-Routing-Optimization/README.md

 # Joint Assignment–Routing Solver (Gurobi-based)
-This repository is linked to arXiv paper (https://arxiv.org/abs/2510.17888) contains the implementation of a mixed-integer programming (MIP) model for solving a joint assignment–routing problem.
+This repository is linked to arXiv paper (https://arxiv.org/abs/2510.17888).

+It contains the implementation of a mixed-integer programming (MIP) model for solving a joint assignment–routing problem.
 It was developed for academic research and uses [Gurobi Optimizer](https://www.gurobi.com/) to solve the underlying MIP formulation.

 ## Description